The incredible history of the Finnish baby box

 Does Finland still give out baby boxes?

 Yes.
 Finland's maternity package programme is still active.
 New mothers can choose between the box of supplies or a cash grant.
 The majority still opt for the box.
-The contents are reviewed and updated regularly by the Social Insurance Institution of Finland (Kela).
+The contents are reviewed and updated regularly by the Social Insurance Institution of Finland.

 Did the Finnish baby box reduce infant mortality?

 Finland's infant mortality rate was among the highest in Europe in the 1930s and had fallen to among the lowest by the 1960s.
 The baby box programme was one of several public health interventions credited with that reduction, alongside improvements in healthcare access and nutrition.
-The causality is complex, but the correlation is clear and the programme is widely cited in global discussions of child welfare policy.
+The correlation is clear and the programme is widely cited in global discussions of child welfare policy.

 Has the baby box idea spread to other countries?